 Assistant Professor in Computing

-The successful candidates will be expected to contribute to teaching, curriculum development and administrative activities in the School of Computing, across all levels.
+Applicants for the post must hold an honours degree and have completed a Doctoral qualification in a relevant field.
+The successful candidate should also have a minimum of three year’s relevant postdoctoral experience, with a record of high quality university level teaching.
+The successful candidate will be expected to contribute to teaching, curriculum development and administrative activities in the School of Computing, across all levels.

 - Supervision of laboratory sessions, and student mentoring.

-- Liaising with other module coordinators on course development and delivery and participation in the ongoing development of programmes.
+- Getting involved in course development and delivery and participation in the ongoing development of programmes.

-- Must have the potential to establish an independent research programme and attract research funding from competitive research funding schemes and/or industry
+- Show potential to establish an self-directe research programme (in the topics defined earlier) and attract research funding from competitive research funding schemes and/or industry

-- Is expected to participate in research-related administration such as research student supervision, PhD thesis examination and related duties.
+- Participate in research-related administration such as research student supervision, PhD thesis examination and related duties.

-- Contribute to the school, faculty, university and profession, for example:
+Contribute to the ongoing direction and strategy within the school, faculty, university and profession, for example:

 - in terms of strategic planning, quality review and improvement processes and external programme accreditations.